canonical/hotkdump/README.md

-hotkdump is a tool that takes a SF casenum and a downloaded vmcore path as inputs and produces a hotkdump.out file containing some basic information extracted from the vmcore, which helps understand root causes of kernel panics or hangs.
+hotkdump is a tool that takes a SF casenum and a downloaded vmcore as inputs and produces a hotkdump.out file containing information extracted from the vmcore, which helps understand root causes of kernel panics or hangs.

-See TESTING for a basic manual run.
+See how_to_run_and_output for a basic manual run.